Nuclear Weapons

 Some of the countries in the UN negotiations on the treaty argued that a ban on transit would be too difficult to implement, verify and enforce, especially as nuclear-armed States refuse to confirm or deny which ships and airplanes are carrying nuclear weapons.

-However, Aotearoa (New Zealand) Lawyers for Peace and PNND submitted a paper to the ban treaty negotiations reviewing the experience of New Zealand, a country which has adopted legislation prohibiting transit of nuclear weapons and has been successful in implementing this.
+However, Aotearoa (New Zealand) Lawyers for Peace and PNND submitted a paper to the ban treaty negotiations reviewing the experience of New Zealanda country which has adopted legislation prohibiting transit of nuclear weapons and has been successful in implementing this.
 PNND and UNFOLD ZERO are therefore encouraging and assisting States Parties to the treaty to include a prohibition on transit in their national implementation measures.

 Using the ban treaty to put political pressure on the nuclear-armed and allied States